-Figure 25 - Control Relay Example, Hystersis and Two opposite Phase Options
+Figure 24 - Control Relay Example

-\Setpnt A-HI \Hyst A-HI \Delay A-HI \Setpnt A-LO \Hyst A-LO \Delay A-LO If Relay A Mode is set to Alarm Mode, AL, then the following settings will appear in the Config Menu list automatically.
-In this mode, two setpoints can be selected on the same relay, to create an alarm band.
+Setpnt A-HI Hyst A-HI Delay A-HI Setpnt A-LO Hyst A-LO Delay A-LO

+If Relay A Mode is set to Alarm Mode, AL, then the following settings will appear in the Config Menu list automatically.
+In this mode, two set points can be selected on the same relay, to create an alarm band.
 Phase HI selection causes the relay to energize outside of the band, and Phase LO causes the relay to energize inside of the band.
 This feature enables one relay to be used as a control relay while the other is used as a HI-LO Alarm relay at the same time.
 Setpoint A-LO must be set lower than Setpoint A-HI.
 When AL mode is first selected, Setpoint A-LO is defaulted to 0.

-Figure 26 is a visual description of a typical alarm relay application.
+Figure 25 is a visual description of a typical alarm relay application.

-When value rises to $\geq$ 1.000 ppm, relay closes, until value falls back to $\leq$ 0.950 ppm.
+When value rises to ≥ 1.000 ppm, relay closes, until value falls back to < 0.950 ppm.

-When value falls to $\leq$ 1.000 ppm, relay closes, until rises back to $\geq$ 1.050 ppm.
+When value falls to \leq 1.000 ppm, relay closes, until rises back to \geq 1.050 ppm.

-When value rises to $\geq$ 0.500 ppm, relay

-closes, until value falls back to $\leq$ 0.450 ppm.
+When value falls to \leq 0.500 ppm, relay closes, until rises back to > 0.550 ppm.